elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 Inverted index is the mechanism by which all search engines work.
 Say we have 2 documents, inverted index doesn't store them directly, it flips on head each document split up into individual search terms, split up by each word, lowercased to normalize maps each search term to documents they occur within.
-Here we can see “Space” shows up in document1 and document2.
+Here we can see "Space" shows up in document1 and document2.

 ---